mattinasi/JsPlayground/README.md

 This is just a Proof of Concept to help get a feel for whether or not it is worth the effort to build the model-layer in JS

-Most of the usage is in the Unit Tests currently - will expose more in the test app soon, unless we decide to abondon this approach ;-)
+Most of the usage is in the Unit Tests currently - will expose more in the test app soon, unless we decide to abandon this approach ;-)

 https://github.com/mattinasi/JsPlayground/blob/master/JsPlaygroundTests/JsPlaygroundTests.swift